-Project Communication Management is the knowledge area that employs the processes required to ensure timely and appropriate generation, collection, distribution, storage, retrieval and ultimate disposition of project information.50

-The purpose of communication procedures is to assist the project team in enhancing communication among all parties involved, identifying internal and external stakeholders, and developing the project dissemination/communication plan.
+Project Communication Management is the knowledge area that employs the processes required to ensure timely and appropriate generation, collection, distribution, storage, retrieval and ultimate disposition of project information.50 communication among all parties involved, identifying internal and external stakeholders, and developing the project dissemination/communication plan.
 Effective project communication ensures successful project working for the duration of the whole project.
 The planning of communication at the strategic level is the difference between these projects and ad hoc efforts.
-Project communication can be divided into two: internal and external project communication.